JoseMarioDev/josemariodev/README.md

 ### Hi there 👋

 I'm a certified engineer in Chicago with an interest in cloud technologies & full-stack development.
 I specialize in JavaScript, Python, and AWS services.
-I'm a graduate of Lambda School, where I enrolled in the web development program & learned software development and CS fundamentals by working in teams to build real world projects.
+I'm a graduate of [Lambda School's web development program](https://www.lambdaschool.com), where I learned software development and CS fundamentals by working in teams to build real world projects.

 I have over 10 years experience in the insurance and service industries in a management capacity.
 Over that time I've developed critical-thinking, organizational, and communication skills.